Moebits/Photo-Viewer/readme.md

 Download the latest installer from the [releases](https://github.com/Tenpi/Photo-Viewer/releases) tab.
 Updates can be installed automatically.

-Known issues: Sorry, it seems like I can only build the macOS version correctly so if you are on Windows or Linux try compiling the source code yourself.
-Run both of these commands: \
-`npm install` (installs dependencies) \
-`npm run build` (builds the project)

 ### Bugs and Requests

 Open an issue on my GitHub repository.